Doc077/melonly-php/README.md

 ### Raw SQL Queries

-Handling databases in web applications cannot be easier than with Melonly.
-To execute raw SQL query, use ```DB``` interface.
+Handling databases in web applications is very important.
+Melonly provides a simple interface for querying data from database.
+To execute a raw SQL query, use ```DB``` facade:

 ```php
 use Melonly\Database\Facades\DB;